 About the Alumni Center

-The main entrance to the 30,520 square foot Alumni Center is oriented on axis with the NDSU President’s House.
-The entrance is flanked by two 12’ wide by 9’ high brick reliefs of stampeding bison carved by Grand Forks artist, Katie McCleery.
-A bison weathervane, donated by Building Committee Chairman, Warren Diederich, stands above the entrance cupola.
+The main entrance to the 30,520-square-foot McGovern Alumni Center is oriented on axis with the NDSU President’s House.
+The entrance is flanked by two 12-foot-wide by 9-foot-high brick reliefs of stampeding bison carved by Grand Forks artist Katie McCleery.
+A bison weathervane, donated by the Building Committee Chairman Warren Diederich, stands above the entrance cupola.

-The second floor is reached by a monumental staircase, or elevator, which terminates at The Hendrickson Lounge which overlooks the Diederich Atrium.
+The second floor is reached either by a monumental staircase or an elevator, which opens at the Hendrickson Lounge that overlooks the Diederich Atrium.
 The Stegner Terrace, a small exterior balcony, provides a great view of the NDSU campus.
-The second floor is home to the Development Foundation offices; the Stenehjem Executive Conference room; and The Klefstad conference room.
-The Stenehjem Executive Conference Room has high backed leather chairs and a large mahogany conference table to seat 16.
-It overlooks the courtyard.
-The Klefstad Conference room seats 30, and can be subdivided into two identical 410 square foot conference rooms.
-The Dawson Gallery is outside of the Klefstad Conference room and houses an antique gun collection.
+The second floor is also home to the Development Foundation offices; the Stenehjem Executive Conference Room, which has high-backed leather chairs and a large mahogany conference table that seats 16 and overlooks the courtyard; and the Klefstad Conference Room, which seats 30 and can be divided into two 410-square-foot conference rooms.
+The Dawson Gallery, which is just outside the Klefstad Conference Room, houses an antique gun collection.

-The lower level of the facility houses Accounting, the NDSU Calling Center, and Reimers Conference Room.
-Reimers Conference Room is the Center’s largest conference room (1492 square feet) and can seat up to 100.
-Reimers can also be subdivided into two individual rooms.
-Stone lined areaways bring natural light into the lower level conference rooms and offices.
+The lower level of the facility houses the Accounting Office, the NDSU Calling Center, and Reimers Conference Room, which is the McGovern Alumni Center’s largest conference room (1,492 square feet) that can seat up to 100 and be divided into two rooms.
+Stone-lined areaways bring natural light into the lower level conference rooms and offices.

 The McGovern Alumni Center was dedicated on Oct.
 8, 1999, and the building was dedicated on Oct.
 6, 2012, when it officially became known as the Harry D. McGovern Alumni Center.